calm3366/study-Clouds-YC/3_security_KMS/hw.md

   "traceId": "a7bca8a267f6a2b8",
   "requestId": "234570cb-0300-4837-914c-fe65093705a2",
   "status": 400,
-  "message": "{\"self_managed\":\"validating certificates: certificate is not valid for any names, but wanted to match arihin-07-05-04\"}", "code": "GATEWAY_REQUEST_ERROR",
+  "message": "{\"self_managed\":\"validating certificates: certificate is not valid for any names, but wanted to match arihin-netology\"}", "code": "GATEWAY_REQUEST_ERROR",
   "title": "Ошибка",
-  "description": "{\"self_managed\":\"validating certificates: certificate is not valid for any names, but wanted to match arihin-07-05-04\"}", "details": {
+  "description": "{\"self_managed\":\"validating certificates: certificate is not valid for any names, but wanted to match arihin-netology\"}", "details": {
     "grpcCode": 3
   }